 Integrated pest management requires an understanding of the pest's biology and ecology, the crop production system and the agroecosystem.
 For example, temperature is the primary factor determining the rate at which insects develop; higher temperatures increase the rate of development.
 Therefore, temperature can be important when determining the frequency of insecticide applications.
-Degree-day models can aid in determining how fast insects are developing and the timing of applications.
+Degree-day models for some insect pests are available on the Network for Environment and Weather Applications web site (newa.cornell.edu) and can aid in determining how fast insects are developing and the timing of applications.
 In addition to temperature, other factors influence the pest populations such as rainfall, host quality, host availability and the ability of the pest to disperse long distances.